hydra-dbg/python-gdb-mi/README.md

 the GDB `set new-console on` command, the output of the target will interfere an confuse the parser.

-Unfortunately there is not anything that we can do.
+Unfortunately there is nothing that we can do.
 Even if we ignore the message we cannot be sure when a message is safe to be discarded.

 For example, the following C code generates an ambiguous output: